N8-CIR-Bede/documentation/software/index.rst

 the login node.
 Demanding work should be packaged into a job and launched with the ``python`` command.

-If a single node with 4 GPUs and 512GB RAM isn’t enough, the Distributed Deep Learning feature of PowerAI should allow you to write code that can take advantage of multiple nodes.
+If a single node with 4 GPUs and 512GB RAM isn't enough, the Distributed Deep Learning feature of PowerAI should allow you to write code that can take advantage of multiple nodes.